philter87/kubernetes-abc/c-helm/readme.md

 ## Helm

 We want to use Helm to deploy our app.

+#### What is Helm?
-This is convenient when deploying to multiple environments.
+Helm is convenient when deploying to multiple environments in kubernetes.
 Furthermore, it is will allow us to easily share helm charts.
 You can think about a helm as a "package manager" in a similar way as npm, nuget, maven or yum.

 > It is not part of this tutorial but Helm is very powerful, because enables you "reuse" complicated deployments.
 For instance, a clustered PostgreSQL database.

 The folder "nodejs-api-helm" contains the helm chart (You can create that with "helm create nodejs-api-helm")

-The helm chart are actually "Go Templates", so you can read more about the syntax [here](https://blog.gopheracademy.com/advent-2017/using-go-templates/)

 The folder contains
 - values.yaml.
 The default properties.
 I only have 3 props to simplify things